 So for those of you that listen to my remodeling stories and try to join in the conversation by bringing up future houses, don't.
 Just... don't.

 Even if my husband does delight in calling me Bob the Builder and seeing a girl using power tools.
 This is just ... tiring.
-And people who want to be in charge of fixing their property for the rest of their lives, I've decided their deranged.
+And people who want to be in charge of fixing their property for the rest of their lives...
+I've decided they're deranged.

 |Posted by Nikki Yeager on July 17, 2014 at 3:50 PM||comments (0)|

 This is not a pep talk, a pat on the back or a practical guide to entrepreneurship.
 This is me going back to what I originally created my blog for - a semi-anonymous place for me to voice my inner thoughts, concerns and, in this case, utter terror.
-I mean pants-peeing, deer-in-the-headless, vomit-inducing, would-rather-jump-of-a-building-than-face it, fear.
+I mean pants-peeing, deer-in-the-headlights, vomit-inducing, would-rather-jump-of-a-building-than-face it, fear.

 You know, the stuff entrepreneurs are apparently made of (or so a quick google search tells me).
-For those of you who don't know all about the day-to-day details of my life, my family started a business and I've been appointed head saleslady... or whatever fancy title you want to call me.
+For those of you who don't know all about the day-to-day details of my life, my family started a business and I've been appointed head saleslady... or whatever fancy title you want to give me.

 What does that ACTUALLY mean?
-It means that my parents livelihood, my brother's happiness and my future financial security is all hinged on me being godlike in sales.
+It means that my parents livelihood, my brother's happiness and my future financial security is all hinged on my being godlike in sales.